A field of practice

 Embodied inquiry, attention moving through the body.

-Select a role to discover its relationship with the ecosystem.
+Select an archetype to discover its relationship with the ecosystem.

 01, Curiosity